 A lot of GPs can be utterly blasé about anything you come in to talk about, which can be seriously off-putting if for you it’s quite a big deal!
 Chances are the GP you see will be exhausted from having seen patients every 10 minutes for the last few hours, rather than actually being indifferent to whatever brought you in.
 As long as you get the treatment or information you need, don’t let it put you off.

-That said; your doctor should never be judgemental, should always treat you with dignity and respect, and should explain their decisions to you when asked, even if it’s not the decision you wanted.
+That said; your doctor should never be judgmental, should always treat you with dignity and respect, and should explain their decisions to you when asked, even if it’s not the decision you wanted.

 Now go forth, and be healthy!